ejscribner/couchbase-tutorials/tutorial/markdown/java/spring-boot/spring-boot.md

 # frontmatter
 path: "/tutorial-quickstart-java-springboot"
 # title and description do not need to be added to markdown, start with H2 (##)
-title: Start with Java and Spring Boot
+title: Quickstart in Couchbase with Java and Spring Boot
 short_title: Java and Spring Boot
 description:
-  - Learn how to configure Spring Data with Couchbase
+  - Learn to build a REST API in Java using Spring Boot and Couchbase
   - Explore key-based operations and SQL++ querying using Spring Data Couchbase repositories
-  - Build a simple REST APIs that stores user profiles on a Couchbase cluster
+  - Explore CRUD operations in action with Couchbase
 content_type: quickstart
 filter: sdk
 technology: